 Maybe presidents don’t do that.
 Barack Obama doesn’t.
 Until 2011, he had Reggie Love, his ‘body man’, handle everything for him, meaning handle every thing for him.
 Obama called him ‘iReggie’ because the man was the equivalent of an iPad/iPod/ iPhone.
 Then there is the fabled ‘nuclear football’ – officially ‘the president’s emergency satchel’ – the briefcase containing the code and instructions with which a US president could launch an atomic attack.
 It is indeed hand-held.
 But an aide, not the president, carries the ‘magic beam’, the one that would ‘reduce St Paul’s [or wherever] to a handful of ashes’.

 Knowingly or not, Clinton and Obama are reaffirming a prejudice, one even more ancient than Shalmaneser, against the powerful carrying their own stuff.
 Squillionaires, take note.
 This could be an alternative to the current arms race of acquiring ever‑smaller gadgetry.
 Moore’s law predicts that the number of transistors in an integrated circuit will double roughly every two years, but it’s not clear that the necessary technical shrinkage can continue indefinitely.
 What good is carrying a status symbol if it’s so small no one can see it?

 Moore’s law might not hold up, but Chaplin’s Law will.
 So which of the now barely portable devices will soon become hand‑held?
 Or maybe the covetable devices of the future will resemble jewellery or étui, made of ebony and platinum, pearls and sharkskin?
 Or maybe – global employment rates depending – personal minions will become standard issue for the Shalmanesers of these latter days?
 Yet again, the powerful would never hold anything useful.
-No, they have people to do that for them.Make a donation
+No, they have people to do that for them.Support Aeon: make a one-off donation